whalebone/local-resolver-agent/README.md

 Testing:
 ----------
-Testing is initiated by docker-compose file in tests/integration/ folder.
-Test result will be display in the logs of _current_directory__tester_1 container.
-Wsproxy is required from Whalebone, the rest can be downloaded/built.
+Testing is started by creating containers using **docker-compose.yml** file in tests/integration/ folder.
+Test result will be display in the logs of **tester** container.
+Testing containers require harbor login to be pulled.

 Used volumes: